AVTL-Media/diwali/tasks/phase6_state_machine.md

 # State Machine Pattern Implementation

+⚠️ **REVISED PLAN UPDATE**: This is now **Phase 3, Week 5** (moved from original Phase 6, Weeks 9-10).

+**Critical Change**: State Machine now comes **BEFORE** component extraction (Phase 4) so components understand what states exist and how to interact with them.

 ## Overview

-This task focuses on implementing a formal State Machine pattern for the scene transitions in the Diwali Projection System, replacing the current ad hoc state management in `SceneManager`.
+This task focuses on implementing a formal State Machine pattern that will guide component behavior in Phase 4.

+**IMPORTANT**: This must be completed before Phase 4 (Component Decomposition) begins.

 ## Current State